Just as they decide to separate, Linda and Paxton find life has other plans when they are stuck at home in a mandatory lockdown.

 Read my (very spoilery) article Locked Down ending: from hedgies & homebaking to the Harris diamond, what happened?

-Locked Down is on HBO Max from 14 January, and is out in UK cinemas (i we’re allowed out by then!) on 5 March.
+Locked Down is on HBO Max from 14 January, and is available to rent in the UK from 11 March.
 Watch the trailer below.